 I have been an instructor and a black belt since 2013.
 In this blog, I want to impart some of the wisdom and knowledge I’ve acquired over the years, as well as share my stories and experiences; from “how to defend yourself” to “the time I kicked someone in the ass, literally.”

 I do not claim to be an expert.
-I am a humble martial arts practitioner who hopes to spread awareness about the importance of self-defense training, study the world of martial arts and above all, conduct research for my work-in-progress novel.
+I am a humbled martial arts practitioner who hopes to spread awareness about the importance of self-defense training, continue to study and learn from the world of martial arts and above all, conduct research for my work-in-progress novel.